Restorative Dentistry · Station House Dental Care · BB18

 Real cases, shown in person

-At your consultation, we will show you genuine implant cases completed by Dr Shetty and Dr Qureshi — including X-rays, clinical photographs and the final result.
+At your consultation, we will show you genuine implant cases completed by Dr Khalil and Dr Qureshi — including X-rays, clinical photographs and the final result.
 You can ask questions and see cases similar to yours.
 We do not use stock images from implant manufacturers.

 Cost and finance